Mar 05, 2026

-Sonarworks is committed to protecting your privacy.
-This privacy statement (“Privacy Statement”) describes why and how we collect and use personal data and provides information about individuals’ rights.
+Sonarworks SIA is committed to protecting your privacy.
+This Privacy Statement (“Privacy Statement”) explains why and how we collect and use personal data and provides information about individuals’ rights.

 Personal data is any information relating to an identified or identifiable living person.
 When we use “you” or “your” in this Privacy Statement, we are referring to the relevant individual who is the subject of the personal data.